DevMountain/mentor-project-phase-handbook/README.md

 During this phase of the program, it is important to maintain a routine and help students succeed by keeping them accountable and continuously learning/growing.
 Mentors should continue to take attendance and inform their instructor of any student attendance issues.
 Students should break for lunch at 12:30pm, and be expected to return at 1:30pm sharp.

-* 9:00am - 10:00am Mentor-guided Whiteboarding/Interview Practice (Whiteboard/Katas are assigned as pre-class content on the LMS, solutions can be found there as well)
+* 9:00am - 10:00am Mentor-guided Whiteboarding/Interview Practice
+> Whiteboard/Katas are assigned as pre-class content on the LMS, solutions for Mentors can be found there as well.
 * 10:00am - 12:30pm Working on Projects
 * 12:30pm - 4:45pm Working on Projects
 * 4:45pm - 5:00pm Standups